oracle-livelabs/database/23cfree/schema-priv/schema-priv.md

 ## Task 2: Test the new feature of Schema Privileges versus Select Grants by logging into Users

+Schema-level privileges: are permissions that are granted to a user or a role at the schema level, allowing them to perform certain actions on all objects within that schema.
+These privileges are typically applied to the entire schema and are not object-specific.

+SELECT grants: are more specific and are used to control read access to individual tables or views within a schema.
+When a user or role is granted SELECT privileges on a specific table or view, they can query the data from that particular object.
+SELECT grants provide a finer level of control compared to schema-level privileges, allowing administrators to restrict access to sensitive data while permitting read access to other parts of the schema.

 Task 2 focuses on testing the new schema privilege feature and comparing it with select grants.
-User 1, with limited access to Table 1 and objects within the schema, will not have schema privileges enabled.
-User 2, on the other hand, will have schema-level access.
+User 1 will not have Schema level privileges and User 2 will.
 During the lab, we will log in as each user and observe their access to different tables within the schema.

 By logging in as User 1, we will verify the user and attempt to query Table 1.
 As expected, User 1 will not be able to access the inventory\_no\_reservations table due to the absence of schema privileges.
-However, when we log in as User 2, we will observe successful queries on Table 1 and also attempt to query the second table in the schema, inventory\_reservations.

 1. Login to user 1.